A New Exterior

 The kitchen below was done in the spring of 2020.
 The top 3 pictures are of what existed when I first showed up to look at the project.
 In the picture, top left, you can see the filled in place on the ceiling where a wall was removed at one time.
 My work entailed removing the door shown in the picture, and enlarging the window over the sink.

 The blind cabinets in 2 of the corners got some unique treatments.
 I had to build the peninsula to house a bookshelf on the dining area side, and open shelving for kitchen supplies and a feeding place for the client's cat.
-Across the kitchen, the blind corner has a high end, 3 tiered pull out unit that slides over and pull out to maximize storage.
+Across the kitchen, the blind corner has a high end, 3 tiered pull out unit that slides over and pulls out to maximize storage.

 Eliminating the soffit above the existing cabinets allowed for use of taller wall cabinets and a bank of full height pantry cabinets, thereby massively increasing the storage space in the kitchen.
 Mixing painted and stained cabinets and trim gave the room a modern magazine look to the space.